-- Plastic chopping boards are much easier to clean than wooden ones. - Get different coloured chopping boards for different types of foods. - Always wash your hands before and after handling food. - ♂ Always cook raw meat well before eating to kill harmful microbes. - Refrigerate all left over cooked food and eat within 3-4 days.
-The fridge only stops microbes growing, it doesn't kill them. - I Most foods should be reheated only once, until piping hot.
-B
+- Plastic chopping boards are much easier to clean than wooden ones. - Get different coloured chopping boards for different types of foods. - Always wash your hands before and after handling food. - Refrigerate all left over cooked food and eat within 3-4 days.
+The fridge only stops microbes growing, it doesn't kill them.